aqw1772/Localized/yourshare/componentdecomposition.md

 ### When going to coding

+This is not for the breakdown work but we wanted to show you how the breakdown then will be used during coding.

 You got the signoff of your coach or/and your instructor?

 Each component is a file.
 Here see brand.tsx, signup.tsx and signin.tsx.